SageHack/hacklair/content/hacker-legal-handbook.md

 description = "A legal study about hacking and online activism related activities."
 +++

-This document goal is to better understand the some legal aspects of hacktivism.
-Even thought we were helped by juridic technician it's not an official document.
-It was created for North America but most civilized countries have similar law and rules.
+This document goal is to better understand some legal aspects of hacktivism.
+Even though we were helped by a juridic technician it's not an official document.
+It was created for North America but most civilized countries have similar laws and rules.

 * [Probable charge by activities](#charges)
 * [Laws related to computers](#laws)